Writing a Data Management Plan

 The guidance document further describes the selection criteria of a data repository and the development of a DMP template, which reflects the above outlined set of minimal requirements.

-We offer you a DMP template for SNF projects.
 If you have questions or feedback please contact RDM@empa.ch.